faustocintra/vscode-longsight-light-theme/README.md

 A colorful, yet eye-friendly, theme designed for use on data projectors, where dark themes do not suit well.

-Tested and optimized for HTML, CSS and (Java | Type)script.
+Tested and optimized for PHP, HTML, CSS and (Java | Type)script.

 ## Installation